US Supreme Court rules in favor of Coinbase in arbitration dispute

 One of the cases involves a California lawsuit by customer Abraham Bielski, who alleged that a scammer stole more than $30,000 from his Coinbase account in 2021.
 The suit accused the company of violating the Electronic Funds Transfer Act by not investigating or recrediting Bielski's account.

-In the other suit, former users accused the company of violating California's false advertising law by duping them into paying to participate in a 2021 sweepstakes that offered prizes in dogecoin, a type of cryptocurrency.
+In the other suit that the court dismissed on Friday, former users accused the company of violating California's false advertising law by duping them into paying to participate in a 2021 sweepstakes that offered prizes in dogecoin, a type of cryptocurrency.

 In both cases, federal judges refused to force the claims into arbitration, as the company argued the user agreements required.
 While Coinbase immediately appealed those decisions, the San Francisco-based 9th U.S. Circuit Court of Appeals in 2022 refused the company's requests to put further litigation on hold pending those appeals.